jaredloftus/profiles/fredehrsam.md

 Fred Ehrsam is a co-founder of digital-asset broker Coinbase.
 He is a former Goldman Sachs trader.

 ## Bio
 Fred Ehrsam co-founded the digital asset broker Coinbase in 2012 with Brian Armstrong.
 The company handles exchanges of bitcoin, ethereum and litecoin with fiat currency in dozens of countries.
-Ehrsam currently serves as a board member for the company.
 Ehrsam is now a board director at Coinbase.

 He also has experience as the editor of *The Coinbase Blog* and has contributed many pieces to Medium that cover blockchain governance, ethereum, virtual reality, and digital currency.
 He has been an active member of the site since 2016.